ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Token Transfer to KDC {#token-post}

 After receiving a token from the AS, the Client transfers the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).
-For asymmetric proof-of-possession used in this document, this requires sending a POST request to the authz-info endpoint.
+This typically includes sending a POST request to the authz-info endpoint.
+However, if using the DTLS transport profile of ACE {{I-D.ietf-ace-dtls-authorize}} and the client uses a symmetric proof-of-possession key in the DTLS handshake, the Client MAY provide the access token to the KDC in the DTLS ClientKeyExchange message.
 In addition to that, the following applies.

 In the token transfer response to the Publisher Clients, i.e., the Clients whose scope of the access token includes the "Pub" role, the KDC MUST include the parameter 'kdcchallenge' in the CBOR map. 'kdcchallange' is a challenge N_S generated by the KDC, and is RECOMMENDED to use a 8-byte long random nonce.
 Later when joining the group, the Publisher Client can use the 'kdcchallenge' as part of proving possession of its private key (see {{I-D.ietf-ace-key-groupcomm}}).